chris48s/v8r/docs/docs/configuration.md

           description: Custom Schema  # A description of the schema (optional)

           # A Minimatch glob expression for matching up file names with a schema (required)
+          # Expressions are resolved relative to the current working directory.
           fileMatch: ["*.geojson"]

           # A URL or local file path for the schema location (required)
           # Unlike the SchemaStore.org format, which has a `url` key,
           # custom catalogs defined in v8r config files have a `location` key
           # which can refer to either a URL or local file.
-          # Relative paths are interpreted as relative to the config file location.
+          # Relative paths are resolved relative to the current working directory.
           location: foo/bar/geojson-schema.json

           # A custom parser to use for files matching fileMatch